Kobe Bryant Dead in Helicopter Crash at Age 41

 Kobe is survived by his wife Vanessa Bryant, and their four daughters—Natalia, Gianna, Bianka and baby Capri.

-During his NBA days, the athlete often commuted via private helicopter from his home in the Newport Beach area to Staples Center in Downtown Los Angeles.
+During his NBA days, the athlete, an 18-time All-Star with the Lakers, often commuted via private helicopter from his home in the Newport Beach area to Staples Center in Downtown Los Angeles.

-Kobe, who was born in Philadelphia, entered the NBA straight out of high school won five NBA titles with the Lakers before his retirement.
+Kobe, who was born in Philadelphia, entered the NBA straight out of high school and won five NBA titles with the Lakers and two Olympic gold medals playing for the United States.
 In 2018, he won an Oscar for Best Animated Short Film for Dear Basketball.